A conservative coupling algorithm between a compressible flow and a rigid body using an Embedded Boundary method: Coupling algorithm

+where $L_x(\Delta t)$ and $L_y(\Delta t)$ are finite-difference approximation operators for the integration by a time-step $\Delta t$ in directions $x$ and $y$ respectively.
+Here, this splitting procedure is implemented in a simplified form:

-For the Strang splitting algorithm used here, the mean pressures $\overline{p}_x$ and $\overline{p}_y$ are the pressures used for computing the fluxes in the $x$ and $y$ directions, respectively.
-An analogous relation could be derived for other time integration methods, such as Runge-Kutta for instance.
+that recovers the symmetry of the solution every two time steps.
+In our case, $L_x$ and $L_y$ involve the computation of a flux in the $x$ or $y$ direction using the state of fluid $\vect{w}$ of the cells.
+The mean pressures $\overline{p}_x$ and $\overline{p}_y$ are then the pressures in the cell used for the computation of the fluxes by $L_x$ and $L_y$, respectively.
+An analogous definition could be derived for other time integration methods, such as Runge-Kutta for instance.
+The directional splitting used for the fluid flux computation does not require the solid body displacement to be split in $x$ and $y$ components.
+It is applied here only to recover second-order accuracy of the fluxes.